-- Wear seat belts and remain seated while the bus is in motion; - Please keep the noise level of conversation low.
-Screaming on the bus is not permitted.

-- Students must adhere to the seating assignment given. - Show respect for the driver and each other at all times - Refrain from eating and drinking on the bus - Extend no portion of the body or other object out a bus window - Obey all school rules while at the bus stop - Enter and leave the bus in an orderly manner - Keep aisles clear at all times - Avoid reckless and boisterous activity at all times - Ride only the bus to which student has been assigned - Possess, use, or distribute no substance in violation of Board Policy 5530
+- Wear seat belts and remain seated while the bus is in motion; - Conversational tones must be used.
+Screaming is not permitted. - Students must adhere to the seating assignment given. - Show respect for the driver and each other at all times - Refrain from eating and drinking on the bus - Extend no portion of the body or other object out a bus window - Obey all school rules while at the bus stop - Enter and leave the bus in an orderly manner - Keep aisles clear at all times - Avoid reckless and boisterous activity at all times - Ride only the bus to which student has been assigned - Possess, use, or distribute no substance in violation of Board Policy 5530